beginning of content

 Food

-If you suddenly feel nauseous after you've eaten, it could be caused by many different things, such as:
+If you feel nauseous right after you've eaten, it might be caused by:

 Feeling nauseous after eating could also be due to food poisoning.
 Food poisoning can take hours to days to make you feel sick.